Anagyrous

 Eumenes of Anagyrus and the Anagyrus Painter were from the town.

 Etymology

-From name of hero Anagyrous
+From name of hero Anagyros

-According to one version, the name derives from the mythical Anagyrous, whose temple was located in the region.
-Anagyrous made the homes near his sacred grove tremble and collapse.
+According to one version, the name derives from the mythical Anagyros, whose temple was located in the region.
+Anagyros made the homes near his sacred grove tremble and collapse.
 He once exterminated an entire family who had cut trees from his sacred grove—hence the ancient proverb, "Anagryasion Daimon".
-Offerings and sacrifices were brought to Anagryous as attempts to appease his anger.
+Offerings and sacrifices were brought to Anagyros as attempts to appease his anger.